LenShustek/sudoku/README.txt

-   Partially filled-out input boards are either compiled into the program, or are read from the standard input file as 9 lines, each with 9 characters characters that are the digits 1-9, or blank.
+   Partially filled-out input boards are either compiled into the program, or are read from the standard input file as 9 lines, each with 9 characters that are the digits 1-9, or blank.

    A typical invocation from the command line might be:
        sudoku  <test.txt